Daddy's Dyin': Who's Got the Will?

 Daddy's Dyin' ...Who's Got the Will? is a 1990 American ensemble comedy-drama film.
+Del Shores wrote the screenplay, based on his 1987 play of the same title.

 Plot

 Buford Turnover (Bert Remsen) is suffering from advanced dementia, and it's only a matter of time before he dies.
 Told by Buford's mother-in-law Lois (Molly McClure) ('Mama Wheelis' to her grandchildren) that their father is dying, his four adult children arrive at the family's homestead to spend time with their father during his last days.
 It's a mixed bag of personalities: Lurlene (Amy Wright), the eldest sister, a minister's wife who rarely visits the rest of the family; Sara Lee (Tess Harper), the spinsterish middle sister who cares for her father with the help of her grandmother; Orville (Beau Bridges), the greedy, abusive brother, and his wife, Marlene (Patrika Darbo); and the youngest sibling Evalita (Beverly D'Angelo), the six-times married aspiring country singer, who brings her hippie boyfriend Harmony (Judge Reinhold).

 All arrive at the Turnover homestead, and personalities clash.

 Eldest sister Lurlene irritates her siblings as she tries to take control of the situation, causing resentment by acting too much like their deceased mother Linnie Sue (Carolyn Brooks).
 She is a bit estranged from the rest of the family, having only returned to the homestead every few years since she married and moved away, leaving her father to try to run the farm alone.
 For this reason, Lurlene suspects that she has been cut out of the will.
 However, Lurlene has few altercations with her siblings and tries to keep the peace among them.

 Sara Lee also tries to act as peacemaker, until Evalita has a drunken night at the bar with Clarence (Keith Carradine), to whom Sara Lee is engaged (though it is later revealed to the audience that the two had broken up at some prior point).
 Evalita implies that she and Clarence had slept together, though Clarence denies the event.

 Orville frequently verbally abuses Marlene, often criticizing her weight and parenting skills.
 (The couple have one son, Jimbo, whom Orville sent to reform school after catching him smoking marijuana and huffing gasoline.)
 Orville is rarely seen without a beer in his hand.
 Marlene is preoccupied with her weight and is quite unhappy with her husband and life.
 She and her sisters-in-law and grandmother-in-law get along very well, and Marlene quickly forms a close bond with Harmony as well.